satra/NiPyPe-Paper/nipype_paper.rst

 feedback on technical issues.
 Satrajit Ghosh would like to acknowledge support from NIBIB R03 EB008673 (PI: Ghosh and Whitfield-Gabrieli), the Ellison Medical Foundation, Katrien Vander Straeten and Amie Ghosh.
+Krzysztof Gorgolewski would like to thank Mark Bastin, Cyril Pernet, and Amos Storkey for their supervision.

 --------------